As the opioid crisis continues in BC, it’s projected that there will be more than 1,500 overdose deaths by December 31, 2017.

 Through the GPSC, family doctors can access incentives fees and provincial resources to support opioid prescribing and pain management, and the care of patients with addiction challenges, including opioid use disorder.
 A summary of GPSC incentives demonstrates how doctors can apply these specific fees.

-Also, the following is a list of additional provincial resources support currently in place:
+Also, the following is a list of additional provincial resources currently in place:

 - Division-led community resources